Lucas-GomezP/commercial-english-project/README.md

 * Grosso, M Alejandro
 * Huck, Gabriel
 * Lopez, Julieta Anahi
-* Wagner Canberra, Idana Noely
+* Wagner Canbrera, Idana Noely

 ## Introduction
 In this project, we decided to create a real website as we considered it a great opportunity to put into practice the knowledge acquired in other subjects, as well as a significant challenge to complete entirely in English.